mrvernonliu/seng440-arm-automation/README.md

 You must set up an SSH key to allow the script to connect to the remote servers.
 Just follow steps 1-3 on the following article https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2

+When you make your SSH key, don't put a password on it if you want the script to run without any user input

 ### Usage
 **NOTE: Place this script in the same directory as your C files.**